 If the suffix after a name contains a (?), it means there’s more work to be done with this person, or there may be doubt about some of the data involved.
 A set of square brackets following a name without a RIN number inside them, means I have not yet copied the RINs from Legacy, and as such, those data are not yet complete.

-The main reason why part of this website is in English, is that most people around the world speaks and understands it, which is not the case with Danish.
-Also, it gives more people the chance to navigate and read my information.
+The main reason why part of this website is in English, is that most people around the world speak and understand it, which is not the case with Danish.
+Also, I do have some English speaking relatives, and pages in English gives more people the chance to navigate and read my information.
 However, some pages are in Danish or Danish/English.
-Sadly the automated Google translate is not accurate enough for my purposes, but if you do in fact need a translation, you need to suffice with Google Translate.
-Alternatively you may contact me for a translation, which I will happily provide.
+Sadly, Google translate is not accurate enough for my purposes, but if you do in fact need a translation, you need to suffice with that option, or alternatively you may contact me for a translation, which I will happily provide.

-My main purposes with this website are to learn about my ancestors, to help other genealogists, and hopefully to create contact with living relatives.
+My main purposes with this website are to learn about my ancestors, to help other genealogists, and hopefully to create contact with living relatives*.
 You are free to use any and all data published here, as I claim no copyrights to my published material.
 If any living person wishes to be removed or anonymized, this will of course be respected.
-Also, once again, I cannot guarantee that all information is 100% correct, however, I have done my best, but as mentioned earlier, there may be incorrect data here and there.
+Also, once again, I cannot guarantee that all information is 100% correct, however, I have done my best so far.

 Lately I have stumbled upon some rather large family names (Barfod, Emmertsen/Emmertson, Kaas, Kaasbøll, Humble, Kure, Yawman, Uldall and many others), which I am in the painstakingly tiresome process of entering into my genealogy database.
 It has become increasingly evident that the more records you have, the easier it becomes to find new ones, so there’s still a long way to go.
-I estimate that I could easily have before me, an increasement of some thousand individuals.
-This takes time; so please have patience with me.
+I estimate that I could easily have before me, an addition of some thousand individuals into my database.
 While entering these data, I may likely stumble over new names to be added.
 My work is definitely cut out for me, but I like this challenge.

 I have simplified the name lists; it was too much work to maintain tables, so from now on I simply copy a text file made from Legacy’s name list.
 This also displays more than the tables did.